 The Sun is related to gold and was traditionally associated with divine powers because of its impermeability; it is resistant to both fire and water.
-To emulate the qualities of Gold was to partake of divinity and immortality.
-The colour of Gold is the colour of the Sun as silver the Moon, the two great celestial powers that rule over life by the masculine, daylight and consciousness (Sun) and by night through the feminine, dreams, the soul and the unconscious.
-The Sun and Moon have always had this special relationship and in spiritual terms represents the mystic union of the soul and the body when the Elixir was achieved.
+To emulate the qualities of gold was to partake of divinity and immortality.
+The color of gold is the color of the Sun as silver the Moon, the two great celestial powers that rule over life by the masculine, daylight and consciousness (Sun), and by night through the feminine, dreams, the soul, and the unconscious (Moon).
+The Sun and Moon have always had this special relationship and in spiritual terms represent the mystic union of the soul and the body when the Elixir was achieved.
 This became known as the conjunction, sometimes referred to as the chemical wedding, the marriage of the king and queen.
 The Sun and Moon fulfilling a divine destiny in the lives of all human beings is the real and true meaning of these guiding lights in the sky.

-The Sun is our nearest star it is bright, hot and hard to ignore.
+The Sun is our nearest star it is bright, hot, and hard to ignore.
 The Sun has dominance over the world and is a life-giving ball of fire.
-The Sun is dazzlingly illuminating and represents the developing concept of who we are and what our right place is in the universe.
+This planet is dazzlingly illuminating and represents the developing concept of who we are and what our right place is in the universe.
 The self-revealing light illumines our sense of purpose and direction and it is infused with a sense of authority and majesty that no other power can match.
-The Sun being such a creative force, ruling courage, strength, success, creativity, authority, general self-esteem, and leadership qualities.
-According to C.E.O Carter:
+This body is such a creative force, it rules courage, strength, success, creativity, authority, general self-esteem, and leadership qualities.

 The Sun has always been something more than an ordinary planet.
 It is the astrological symbol of vital urge, the elan vital, life itself

-The Moon has always functioned as a recorder of the story of a life our own private documentary.
+The Moon has always functioned as a recorder of the story of our own private documentary.
 Similar to the lunar phases, memories fade, change or grow more lucid and full.
 Our memory of events also has a way of changing in appearance.
-The Moon can take us all the way back to any time and easily retrieves the relevant videotapes from the subconscious.
-We are usually then presented with a bunch of images, feelings and thoughts.
-Some people get stuck in replaying old memories and the Moon can sometimes hold us back from moving into the essence of the solar purpose.
-In esoteric texts, the Moon also suffocates us, if we cease to individuate and move forward.
+The Moon energy can take us all the way back to any time and easily retrieves the relevant videotapes from the subconscious.
+We are usually then presented with a bunch of images, feelings, and thoughts.
+Some people get stuck in replaying old memories, and so the Moon can sometimes hold us back from moving into the essence of our solar purpose.
+In esoteric texts, it says that the Moon also suffocates us, if we cease to individuate and move forward.

 The Moon is a kind of time travel into the past into autobiographical memory.
 It gives us the history of our identity, and it is like a bookmark reminding us of where we left the story.
-The Moon rules the imaginative and reflective side of the individual with unconscious impulses and emotional reactions.
+The Moon also rules the imaginative and reflective side of us and our unconscious impulses and emotional reactions.
 The Moon has its poetical leanings and is mankind’s greatest Muse.
-Louis MacNeil wrote about astrologers magical lyricism pouring forth when describing the silvery light, noting:
+Louis MacNeil wrote about how astrologers seem to find a magical lyricism pouring forth when describing this silvery light in textbooks for students:

 “She brings out the lyrical vein in astrologers no less than other people.
 The American astrologer Evangeline Adams writes: “She is Lustral water and mystic bearer of the Holy Grail”